Tracktion/tracktion_engine/BREAKING-CHANGES.md

 ### Change
+Removed the TRACKTION_ENABLE_REALTIME_TIMESTRETCHING option.

+#### Possible Issues
+Most code should be unaffected as it was enabled by default anyway.
+Along with this are the `setUsesTimestretchedPreview`/`usesTimestretchedPreview` `AudioClipBase` functions.
+Use `setUsesProxy` instead now for the same effect.

+#### Workaround
+None.

+#### Rationale
+This was always a temporary flag used to transition to this new feature.

+---

+### Change
 Added a new ContainerClip type.
 To facilitate this, a new ClipOwner class has been created.

 #### Possible Issues